MahdiatK/SoftwareDevelopmentUnite/README.md

 - The system must support multiple active rooms
 - Only text messages (and optional emojis)
 - Must run efficiently on low-spec mobile devices

 ---

+## Testing
+Detailed tests and results conducted in development can be found in [Testing.md](./Testing.md)

+---